 I’m Katrina Alcorn.
 This is my blog.
-My first book, Maxed Out: American Moms on the Brink will be published in September 2013 with Seal Press.
+My first book, Maxed Out: American Moms on the Brink was published in September 2013 with Seal Press/The Perseus Books Group.
 I hope you will read it.

 My first career was in journalism.
 I wrote for newspapers and magazines in California and Hawaii (including The San Francisco Chronicle, Honolulu Advertiser, and HONOLULU Magazine).
-I also worked as an associate producer for a PBS documentary series called “Livelyhood,” which took a humorous look at the changing nature of work.
+I also worked as an associate producer for a PBS documentary series called “Livelyhood,” (no, that’s not a typo) which took a humorous look at the changing nature of work.

 I earned my masters degree in journalism from UC Berkeley in 1999.
 While I was there, I won a small human rights grant to produce an independent, half-hour documentary about orphans in Cambodia called “The Mystery of Rath Pohl,” which aired on several PBS stations including KTEH San Jose, WHYY Philadelphia, WNET New York, and KBPS San Diego.